pretoriano80/LibreELEC.tv/README.md

+# LibreELEC for Imon LCD (Imon Ultrabay - iMON device (15c2:ffdc, intf0) )

+# Usage

+- If you build for generic x86_64 architecture ,then you can use the "imon_generic_build.sh" script
+- Use LibreELEC.USB-SD.Creator to burn the image
+- After LibreELEC first run,go to Kodi - My Addons - Service ,open LCDd settings and then click OK.At this point  you imon LCD should diplay "Welcome to LibreELEC" message
+- Install the XBMCproc addon and set it up,done....

 # LibreELEC

 LibreELEC is a 'Just enough OS' Linux distribution for running the award-winning [Kodi](https://kodi.tv) software on popular mediacentre hardware.
 LibreELEC is a conservative fork of the popular [OpenELEC](http://openelec.tv) project with a stronger focus on pre-release testing and post-release change management.
 Further information on the project can be found on the [LibreELEC website](https://libreelec.tv).